THE SPORT AUSTRALIA HALL OF FAME

 (VALUED AT OVER $10,000)

-Australian Junior Athletes (U/21) were invited to apply for The Sport Australia Hall of Fame Scholarship & Mentoring Program for 2015.
+Australian Junior Athletes (U/21) are invited to apply for The Sport Australia Hall of Fame Scholarship & Mentoring Program for 2016.

 The Sport Australia Hall of Fame’s Vision is to preserve and celebrate the history of Australian Sport and to excite the next generation of Australians to achieve their potential both in sport and life.
 The Scholarship & Mentoring Program is one opportunity to continue achieving our Vision.